-Our earnings and business growth strategy depends on the success of our franchisees, and we may be harmed by actions taken by our franchisees that are outside of our control.
+Our earnings and business growth strategy depends on the success of our franchisees and we may be harmed by actions taken by our franchisees, or employees of our franchisees, that are outside of our control.

 A significant portion of our earnings comes from royalties generated by our franchise stores.
 Franchisees are independent operators, and their employees are not our employees.
 We provide limited training and support to franchisees, but the quality of franchise store operations may be diminished by any number of factors beyond our control.
 Consequently, franchisees may not successfully operate stores in a manner consistent with our standards and requirements, or may not hire and train qualified managers and other store personnel.
-If they do not, our image and reputation may suffer, and our revenues and stock price could decline.
+If they do not, our image and reputation may suffer, and as a result our revenues and stock price could decline.
 While we try to ensure that our franchisees maintain the quality of our brand and branded products, our franchisees may take actions that adversely affect the value of our intellectual property or reputation.
-As of December 28, 2008, we had 1,216 domestic franchisees operating 4,558 domestic stores.
-Six of these franchisees each operate over 50 domestic stores, including our largest domestic franchisee, which operates 144 stores, and the average franchisee operates three to four stores.
+As of January 3, 2010, we had 1,161 domestic franchisees operating 4,461 domestic stores.
+Six of these franchisees each operate over 50 domestic stores, including our largest domestic franchisee who operates 143 stores, and the average franchisee owns and operates three to four stores.
 In addition, our international master franchisees are generally responsible for the development of significantly more stores than our domestic franchisees.
 As a result, our international operations are more closely tied to the success of a smaller number of franchisees than our domestic operations.
-Our largest international master franchisee operates 729 stores in five markets, which accounts for approximately 20% of our total international store count.
+Our largest international master franchisee operates 755 stores in five markets, which accounts for approximately 19% of our total international store count.
 Our domestic and international franchisees may not operate their franchises successfully.
 If one or more of our key franchisees were to become insolvent or otherwise were unable or unwilling to pay us our royalties or other amounts owed, our business and results of operations would be adversely affected.